-An afternoon, flanked by a glorious sun, was spent following the gentle current of the mighty Dunabe river from the tiny beaches of Novi Sad to a narrow point that seemed like the tranquil end of its dominating course.
-On another, our tiny boat conquered the many bends of the 10 kilometre long Uvac River, hugged by the mountainous plateau.
+An afternoon, flanked by the glorious sun, was spent following the gentle current of the mighty Dunabe river from the tiny beaches of Novi Sad to a narrow point that seemed like the tranquil end of its dominating course.
+On another, our tiny boat navigated the many bends of the 10-kilometre long Uvac River, hugged by the mountainous plateau.

 Nature in Serbia – Why You Need to Visit

 I spent a week exploring almost the full stretch of the country west of its Capital, Belgrade – from the coastline of Novi Sad to the valleys of Valjevo, mountainous Zlatibor and the expanse of Tara National Park to the colossal, snaking Uvac Gorge.

 For when you strip away a complex culture and politics, the beauty of the landscape and nature in Serbia is the one thing here that has not ever changed.

-Trekking The Gradac River, Valjevo
+The Gradac River in Valjevo

 Wild Serbia, an adventure tour company set up by locals from this very area, take you into the very heart of the region – deep into the Canyon, through its woodland, and knee-deep into the icy-cold fresh waters flanked by bending trees and mud tracks.

-Off-track and truly as wild as the name suggests (Wild Serbia mange tourism numbers here through guided visits), it wasn’t until I stumbled upon small groups of locals having set up tents and campfires, or swinging from tree ropes as they hit the water in a giggling mess, that I knew I had experienced a true local hideout.
+Off-track and truly as wild as the name suggests (Wild Serbia manage tourism numbers here through guided visits), it wasn’t until I stumbled upon small groups of locals setting up tents and campfires, or swinging from tree ropes as they hit the water in a giggling mess, that I knew I had experienced a true local hideout.
 The day ended with a feast of fresh trout (a prize of the waters) and fresh salads, dining with village locals who too were making the most of the very spectacular surroundings, that they could call their own.

 Winding The Uvac Gorge